Getting ready for a big job interview?

 Task: I communicated these changes to my team as a team lead, knowing they wouldn’t take the news well.

-Action: I scheduled a team meeting, presented the facts transparently, explained the reasons behind the decision, and ensured to listen to their concerns.
+Action: I scheduled a team meeting, presented the facts transparently, explained the reasons behind the decision and ensured to listen to their concerns.
 I also highlighted potential silver linings and ways to navigate the challenge together.

-Results: While initially met with disappointment, the team appreciated the open communication, and together, we brainstormed ways to adapt and still achieve our goals.
+Results: While initially met with disappointment, the team appreciated the open communication and together, we brainstormed ways to adapt and still achieve our goals.

 Client relationships

-Question #1: Describe a scenario where you had to manage a client’s expectations due to unforeseen challenges.
+Describe a scenario where you had to manage a client’s expectations due to unforeseen challenges.

 Situation: While working as a junior web designer at a digital marketing agency, our team committed to delivering a website revamp for a client within four weeks.